department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care-mashup/conversation-guide.md

 Go ahead and click the blue 'Search' button for me.

 #### Questions:
-- What would be important to you in comparing these two options.
+- Talk me thought what would be important to you in comparing these two options.
 - If you chose A, how would you prepare to visit this location?
-    - What does "[link on card verbiage]" mean to you?
-What do you think you will find when you click it?
+    - What does "[Urgent care benefit information]" mean to you?
+    - What do you think you will find when you click it?
-        - [user clicks community care page]
+Go ahead and click that link for me.
-    - Briefly, what is this page trying to communicate?
+    - Just briefly, what do you think this page trying to communicate?

 Let's go back to the search results page.
-As you're comparing,
+Let's look at B.

 - If you chose B, how would you prepare to visit this location?
-    - What does the [status] mean to you?
+    - What does the [Limited services and hours] mean to you?
 - What would be your next step?

 ## Post-Task Interview - 5 minutes